nidkil/setting-up-an-open-source-repo/docs/sections/4-tooling/jest.md

 ### Getting Webstorm to recognize aliases

-If you setup aliases for Jest Webstorm will not understand them by default.
-The trick to help Webstorm understand them is to define a webpack configuration file (`webpack.config.js`) that defines the same aliases.
+Webstorm will not understand aliases setup in Jest by default.
+The trick to help Webstorm understand them, is to define a webpack configuration file (`webpack.config.js`) that has the same aliases.

 ```js
 module.exports = {